will-break-it/wallet-architecture/docs/CIP/CIP-XXXX/messages/client/subscribe.md

 ### Cardano

-This is the format for a Cardano specific object in the `topics` array.
-A client can subscribe to multiple accounts at once by providing multiple objects or one by one at any given time.
+This is the format for a Cardano specific object in the `topic` object.
+A client can subscribe to multiple topics one after another at any given time.
+A client can subscribe to multiple accounts by providing multiple credentials in the `credentials` array.
 The client can provide multiple starting `points` in the mandatory `points` array.
 The first valid point provided in the array will be used as the starting point.
 If all the points are invalid, the subscription will fail.